damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 - Changes into the production fleet: for this we record things [in the Chef Repo](https://dev.gitlab.org/cookbooks/chef-repo).
   - Deploys will be recorded automagically because of the way we do deploys.
   - General operations can be recorded by creating an empty commit in the repo and pushing it into origin.
-- Outages and general production events
+- Outages and general production incidents
   - Refer to the _Outages and Blameless Post Mortems_ section ahead

 ## Outages and Blameless Post Mortems